Colorado Recovery Assistance For Tourism

 • implementation of one or more innovative tourism projects

-Participating industry associations will receive:
+Participating industry associations received:

 • 75 hours of free consulting to advance priority tourism projects